Declancharrison/Bias-Bounties-Template/README.md

 ![alt text](installation/setup-images/repository-secret.png)

 ### 5. Download GitHub Actions + Install in Folder
 In the same settings page, under *Code and automation* click on *Actions* and select *Runners* from the drop down menu.
 Click the green button for *New self-hosted runner* in the upper right corner.
 Select your runner image (Linux) and architecture.
 In a terminal, navigate to your repository and run the commands in the *Download* section of the page.
 After the download completes, run the commands in the *Configure* section.
-Note: there will be multiple times that the configuration prompts you for input; simply press "Enter" during these sections and do not change directory names as it will cause the later installation to break.
+Note: there will be multiple times that the configuration prompts you for input; simply press "Enter" during these sections and do not change directory names as it will cause the installation to break later.

 ![alt text](installation/setup-images/runner-1.png)
 ![alt text](installation/setup-images/runner-2.png)